Citizen Members

 Washington Department of Fish and Wildlife

 Amy Windrope is the designee for the Washington Department of Fish and Wildlife.
 As deputy director of the department, Ms. Windrope leads operations across all resource programs including Fish, Habitat, Wildlife, Enforcement, Capital and Assets, Human Resources, and Technology.
 She is focused on supporting and advancing a respectful workplace that fosters diversity and inclusion.
 Before becoming deputy director, she served as the regional director of the Northern Puget Sound Region.
 She has been with the department since 2010 and previously served as the manager of the Ecosystem Services Division and the lead for Columbia Basin Policy.
-Ms. Windrope has worked for 20 years at the junction of science, community, and environmental policy.
+Ms. Windrope has worked for twenty years at the junction of science, community, and environmental policy.
 She has a bachelor of arts degree in environmental science from the University of California at Berkeley and a master of science degree from Oregon State University’s College of Earth, Ocean and Atmospheric Sciences.
 In her spare time, she explores Washington’s natural beauty, harvests clams from beaches, crabs from Puget Sound, and is an avid reader.